Schedule Android

 In order to receive the list of generated events within Schedule module, you have to attach the tracker to the module instance.

-You can call this method before or after init()
+You can call this method before or after init().

-should be the class instance implementingScheduleTracker
+scheduleTrackerImplshould be the class instance implementingScheduleTrackerinterface.

 Launching

-Schedule has a single entry point LinesFragment
+Schedule has a single entry point LinesFragment.

-with a fragment container, refer to the following example to launch the entry screen fragment:
+Assuming you have an Activity with a fragment container, refer to the following example to launch the entry screen fragment:

 supportFragmentManager.beginTransaction().run {